 Even though the San Diego Police Department was formed in 1889, they didn’t get their first police exclusive, dedicated headquarters until a half century later.

 The first officers shared a building with the Fire Department but as the city grew they found themselves getting moved first to City Hall and then to a short series of ramshackle buildings that would today be condemned.

 So it was with great fanfare in the mid 1930's when a project was announced to build a new, almost 100,000 square foot, state of the art police complex in a (then) remote southwest corner of Downtown San Diego.
 Later given the street address of 801 West Market Street, the facility looked and functioned like no other police facility ever built.

-Incorporating the then unheard of idea to bring all police operations to one centralized location, the building was designed with a 274 bed jail, five courtrooms, an emergency hospital, an indoor shooting range, a law library and a large 17,000 square foot automotive maintenance garage.
-With architecture reflective of nearby balboa park the building was a blend of Spanish Colonial architecture capped off with a 68 foot watch tower and palm trees surrounding a fountain in the center courtyard.
+Incorporating the (then) unheard of idea to bring all police operations to one centralized location, the HQ was designed with a 274 bed jail, five courtrooms, an emergency hospital, a pistol range, a law library and a 17,000 sq ft vehicle maintenance garage.
+With architecture reflective of Balboa Park, the building was capped off with a 68 foot watch tower and palm trees surrounding a fountain in the center courtyard.

-Designed by local architects Edward and Charles Quayle along with Alberto Treganza, the building more resembled an old Spanish fortress than a police facility.
-There were several reasons for choosing the architectural style.
-The first was that it fit into the Spanish heritage of San Diego, examples of which can still be found in Balboa Park.
-Secondly, residents of Coronado, who had a view across the bay, made it clear they did not want to look at an ugly police station.
+Designed by local architects Edward and Charles Quayle and Alberto Treganza, the building resembled an old Spanish fortress.
+There were several reasons for the architectural style.
+First, it fit into the Spanish heritage of San Diego and residents of Coronado, who had a view across the bay, made it clear they did not want to look at an ugly police station.

 When the $390,000 cost of the project was made public, there was a backlash from some citizens groups and even from the citys highest office.